kennykentaur/cybersecuritybase-project1/README.md

    6. Verify by accessing http://localhost:8080/done and note that you have name: `CSRF` & address: `CSRF`

    The fix for it can be viewed in the code diff at https://github.com/kennykentaur/cybersecuritybase-project1/compare/vuln_fixed?expand=1#diff-f65006aaf8157f0aed7aec7733b529df
+   The http.csrf().disable() is removed, which makes it fall back to Spring default which is having CSRF prevention enabled.

 **3. Security Misconfiguration**

-   Since there's no security applied to the whole web-tree the H2 Console is accessible to anyone
+   Since there's no security applied to the whole web-tree the H2 Console is accessible to anyone There is not even authentication required to access it.
+This is bad.

    Steps to reproduce/find
    1. Download the vulnerable codebase from https://github.com/kennykentaur/cybersecuritybase-project1